-Technology has increased our access to information, and this open access has changed the availability of legal services.
+Technology has increased our access to information, and this open access has changed the availability and delivery of legal services.
 Now that there are various resources outside of law firms, the way that clients seek legal help is evolving.
 Clients of all types have more options depending on their legal needs – they can pay for an attorney who works on a case from start to finish, or they can seek out less hands-on resources for more straightforward matters.
 As the scope of representation changes, the attorney client fee agreement changes with it.
 Below is a discussion of the latest range of legal services and the fees that clients can expect to pay for those services.

-With the help of cloud based software, low-income clients also have the option to have court documents prepared for them without a lawyer.
+With the help of cloud-based software, low-income clients also have the option to have court documents prepared for them without a lawyer.
 For pro se litigants who are unable to afford an attorney, resources like Access to Justice (A2J) Author can assist them in filling out court forms.
 Clients can access A2J Author’s interactive forms through different state-wide DIY program websites.
 They are then asked a series of questions so that the A2J Author software can assemble ready-to-file court documents for their legal needs.
 This option eliminates the legal fee agreement, as A2J Author is free to qualified litigants as well as courts and legal service organizations.

 For clients who don’t qualify for pro bono services but can’t afford a lawyer’s hourly rate service, law firms offer “unbundled” services.
 To reduce the fees in an attorney client agreement, attorneys can provide unbundled services by agreeing to limit the scope of representation.
 Unbundled services are typically done with flat fee pricing.
 For example, a client can pay a fixed fee for an attorney to only appear and represent him or her at a mediation.
 Another client might just need an attorney to draft specific documents, so that client would pay a flat fee for that limited service only.